philippaboquida/azure-resume/README.md

 - Grabbed the function URL, placed it into the js code in the front end
 - Using Azure Storage Account, deployed the front end to Static Website Hosting
 - Enabled CORS and added the website link to enable the counter

+## Future intentions and planned updates

+- As shown in the guide, I would like to use CDN and Azure DNS to better share the website but these can not be done in a free Azure subscription